dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 ![CA](../_static/deep_dives/custom_attributes_fun/ca_analysts.png)

-Good, we're on the right way !
+Good, we're on the right way!

 ### Requesting external resources
 We now need to fill the select picker with the available analysts names.
 Fortunately, we have an [API endpoint](https://docs.dfir-iris.org/_static/iris_api_reference_v1.0.3.html) for that and we can add some JS to request it and fill our `select`.
 There's a few JS glue already written within IRIS, so we're going to use that to ease the writing.